 Prizes will be award awarded as follows: - Cash donations will be made for 1st, 2nd and 3rd place winners as determined by the Organising Committee - The permanent trophy, to be engraved with the year and winning club, will be held by the winning club for one year - Trophies will be awarded to each of the top three competing clubs - Certificates will be awarded to the top six clubs.

-ADDITIONAL RULES FOR THE 50-50-50 COMPETITION: NEW FOR 2021 NOTE: The 50-50-50 Concours is about the state of cleanliness and condition of a car.
+ADDITIONAL RULES FOR THE 50-50-50 COMPETITION: NOTE: The 50-50-50 Concours is about the state of cleanliness and condition of a car.
 Originality or authenticity and the underside of the vehicle will not be judged.
 ORGANISATION

 Judging for 50-50-50 Concours entrants will be held at the time and location stipulated by the Committee, as published in the media and in the official programme for the Event.

-Late arrival for Judging – if a vehicle is not in place for judging by the designated time for commencement of judging, the matter will be referred to the Event Director who may exercise his/her discretion and deduct up to 10 points from the score achieved.
-The Event Director’s decision on this matter shall be final.
+Late arrival for Judging – if a vehicle is not in place for judging by the designated time for commencement of judging, the matter will be referred to the Chief Judge who may exercise his/her discretion and deduct up to 10 points from the score achieved.
+The Chief Judge's decision on this matter shall be final.

-Entrants may own their vehicle and may be members of a recognised car club, but this is not mandatory.
+Entrants must own their vehicle and may be members of a recognised car club, but this is not mandatory.

-Vehicles must display a current New Zealand Registration and Warrant of Fitness.
+Vehicles must display a current New Zealand Registration and Warrant of Fitness and be capable of being driven to the judging area

 All entrants and their vehicles who have entered and eligible for any award in this competition must be less than 50 years of age.
 Vehicles registered after 2016 are also not eligible.